Learning through sharing

 About Us

-Founded in 1980 by Mrs. Susan Farrow, Madeira British School expanded and was acquired by the Sharing Education Group in 2013, becoming part of International Sharing School.
-In 2017, the school achieved IB World School status, offering a full range of IB Programmes, from PYP, MYP and DP and opened it’s campus in Lisbon.
+Founded by Mrs. Susan Farrow, the Madeira British School joined the Sharing Education Group in 2013, becoming part of the International Sharing School network.
+In 2017, ISS Madeira gained IB World School status, offering the full range of IB Programmes — PYP, MYP, and DP — while expanding its mission to provide exceptional international education.

 “Innovation in education begins by changing how we learn, creating spaces that inspire creativity, collaboration, and adaptability.”